-Diffusion Ion Implantation $\rightarrow$ The process of introducing impurities into $\rightarrow$ This is a process of introducing dopants into selected regions of a silicon wafer is called selected areas of the surface of the wafer by diffusion. bombarding the surface with high-energy $\rightarrow$ The rate at which various impurities diffuse ions of the particular dopant. into the silicon will be of the order of $\rightarrow$ It is performed at low temperature.
-Therefore, $1\mu$ m/hr at the temperature range of $900^{\circ}$ C previously diffused regions have a lesser to 1100°C. Therefore, the impurity atoms tendency for lateral spreading. have the tendency to move from regions of $\rightarrow$ In ion implantation process, accelerating higher concentrations to lower potential & beam content are dielectrically concentrations. controlled from outside. $\rightarrow$ In diffusion process, temperature has to be controlled over a large area inside the oven.
+Diffusion Ion Implantation $\rightarrow$ The process of introducing impurities into $\rightarrow$ This is a process of introducing dopants into selected regions of a silicon wafer is called selected areas of the surface of the wafer by diffusion. bombarding the surface with high-energy $\rightarrow$ The rate at which various impurities diffuse ions of the particular dopant. into the silicon will be of the order of $1\mu$ m/hr at the temperature range of $900^{\circ}$ C to $1100^{\circ}$ C. Therefore, the impurity atoms have the tendency to move from regions of higher concentrations to lower concentrations. →It is performed at low temperature.
+Therefore, previously diffused regions have a lesser tendency for lateral spreading. →In ion implantation process, accelerating potential &amp; beam content are dielectrically controlled from outside. $\rightarrow$ In diffusion process, temperature has to be controlled over a large area inside the oven.